-- Never put a rear-facing child restraint system on the front seat because the force of the rapid inflation of the passenger airbag can cause death or serious injury to the child.
+- Never put a rear-facing child restraint system on the front passenger seat because the force of the rapid inflation of the front passenger airbag can cause death or serious injury to the child.

 - Do not put a rear-facing child restraint system on the rear seat if it interferes with the lock mechanism of the front seats.
-This can cause severe injury to the child and front passenger in case of sudden braking or a collision.
+This can cause death or serious injury to the child and front passenger in case of sudden braking or a collision. - If your driving position is not satisfactory, do not install the child restraint system on the rear left seat.